 Use Expert Assistance to Help You Find:

 - Pet sitters and groomers

 - Enroll and login to your account in the Care@Work app or at johnshopkins.care.com.

 - Call 855-781-1303 ext.
 4 or email email@example.com to connect with a Care Specialist and get started.

 - Please allow a few weeks time from beginning to hire.

-*Expert Assistance is a taxable benefit.
+Expert Assistance is taxable.

 Finding the right child care option for your family can be overwhelming.

 Many parents find that they have to decide between hiring a full-time nanny or enrolling in day care, with neither feeling quite right.
 Fortunately, there’s a middle ground that can provide a high level of personal attention along with the socialization benefits of day care at the right price: the nanny share.

 - Equal Parts Podcast: This podcast is created by parents, for parents.
 Guests join Care@Work’s Emily Paisner to talk about their area of expertise in quick, 20 minute episodes.
 Available wherever you listen to podcasts.
 Guests include: award-winning psychologists and journalists, educators and NYT best-selling authors.
 Topics include: Screen-time during COVID, talking to kids about race and racism, talking to parents about finances, resilient children, meditation for working parents, pre-teens & quarantines and so much more.